Australian Open Odds: Tennis Betting Guide

 Tennis doesn’t wait long to get things heated up.
-The Australian Open is already upon us as the first Grand Slam of the year, and there are matches to bet on all throughout the night.
+The Australian Open is the first Grand Slam of the year, and there are matches to bet on all throughout the night.
 Played in the middle of the summer in Melbourne, the Australian Open is the hottest and fastest Grand Slam played on the easily identifiable bright blue hard courts.
-This year’s Aussie Open runs from Jan.
-16 to Jan.
-29 and, to no surprise, Novak Djokovic (-120) is the favorite to win the men’s tournament.
-On the women’s side, Iga Swiatek (+175) remains a strong favorite.
+This year's Aussie Open runs through Jan.
+28, and with men's tournament favorite Novak Djokovic out, Jannik Sinner (-285) is now favored over Daniil Medvedev (+230).
+On the women's side, defending champion Aryna Sabalenka (-600) is the favorite heading into the final versus Qinwen Zheng (+425).
 Check out Australian Open odds for all of the players remaining in the tournament below.

 We will also deliver a betting guide on how to bet on the Australian Open.